Best AI for JavaScript & TypeScript 2026: 10 Models Ranked

 Cursor IDE:

-- 8 parallel agents for concurrent development
+- Parallel agents for concurrent multi-file development

 - Built-in terminal and git integration